 How do I apply?

-The program for 2018 is closed but you can register your interest and we are happy to share more information with you!
-Once the program opens up again and you have signed up, will give you a call once your application is complete to have a quick 10 minute interview with you to get an idea of your plans and answer your initial questions.
+The program for 2019 is now open for applications and you can register your interest and we are happy to share more information with you!
+Once you have signed up, will give you a call once your application is complete to have a quick 10 minute interview with you to get an idea of your plans and answer your initial questions.
 From there we will send you your first information email and the planning begins!

 PREPARING FOR THE INTERVIEW

 When & where are the interviews held?

 Interviews are held in a central area of Auckland.
 The interviews for 2019 will take place on a weekend in late August 2019, exact dates TBC.
 You will need to be available to interview during either of these days in Auckland.
 Don’t worry though, we will ask for your time preference and let you know the interview times in advance so that you can get time off work or book flights!